jridgewell/babel-plugin-transform-incremental-dom/README.md

 }
 ```

-#### Component as reference
+#### Components

-You may enable the experimental `componentAsReference` option so that JSX tags
+You may enable the experimental `components` option so that JSX tags that start
-that start with an upper case letter are passed as a reference to incremental
+with an upper case letter are passed as a reference to incremental DOM calls,
-DOM calls, instead of as a string.
-This can be useful when your code implements
+instead of as a string.
+This can be useful when your code implements components
-components through these kind of calls, though that's not done by incremental
+through these kind of calls, though that's not done by incremental DOM
-DOM automatically.
+automatically.
 Note that this will break unless you have code to handle it.

 ```js